5 from 3 votes

 I didn’t really realize until recently when I started thinking about what Christmas cookies I should make this year.
 Never too early to start thinking about Christmas cookies right?

 These Chocolate Banana Oatmeal Cookies would definitely be great for the holidays and a cookie exchange, but really would be great any time of the year.
 They are almost brownie-like and packed with great flavor from the banana, chocolate, oats, and toffee chips.
+You might also like these Oatmeal Walnut Chocolate Chip Cookies if you’re not a banana fan.

 Please note that toffee chips generally contain NUTS.
 So if you have a nut allergy in your family or bringing these cookies somewhere please keep that in mind.
 Be sure to check the product label if concerned as well.